 - i.
-Each program year (July 1st June 30th), the Workforce Development Council of Seattle King County shall determine an amount of adult/dislocated worker formula funds to be reserved/expended for incumbent worker training subject to performance results (annual report) and budget considerations. - ii.
-Incumbent Worker Training Applications will be open and competitive each program year (July 1st June 30th), or until all funding is exhausted.
-Applications will be reviewed and awarded on a quarterly basis (January, April, July, and October), and responded to within 30 days after the end of a quarter.
-Employers can only be awarded once during the program year. - iii.
-Incumbent worker training will be prioritized for business and employees from key
+Each Program Year, the Workforce Development Council of Seattle King County shall determine an amount of adult/dislocated worker formula funds to be reserved/ expended for incumbent worker training. - ii.
+Incumbent Worker Training Applications will be open and competitive each Program Year, or until all funding is exhausted.
+Applications will be reviewed and awarded as the applications are submitted.
+Employers can only be awarded once during the program year.

-Industry Sectors identified in the Council's WIOA Strategic Plan.
-However, the Council will consider other opportunities with industries/companies to avert layoffs, address skill shortages or to assist emerging industries.

-- iv.
-The Council's incumbent worker training dollars are best leveraged when working with industry partnerships, associations, consortiums, round tables and where training projects benefit more than one company.
-The Council will give priority to projects working with industry partnerships for multi-company training. - WIOA requires a minimum company match from participating employers of 10%-50% depending on the size of the company.
-Whenever possible, the Council will capture 100% company match (cash or in-kind or a combination).
+- iii.
+Incumbent worker training will be prioritized for business and employees from key Industry Sectors identified in the WDC's Regional Strategic Plan.
+However, the WDC will consider other opportunities with industries/companies to avert layoffs, address skill shortages or to assist emerging industries. - iv.
+The WDC's incumbent worker training dollars are best leveraged when working with industry partnerships, associations, consortiums, round tables and where training projects benefit more than one company.
+The WDC will give priority to projects working with industry partnerships for multi-company training. - WIOA requires a minimum company match from participating employers of 10%-50% depending on the size of the company.
+Whenever possible, the WDC will capture 100% company match (cash or in-kind or a combination).
 Company match can be satisfied with the cost of wages/benefits paid to the employee/trainee while in training.
-The Council will track and document employer cost share contributions.
 See Section B. Employer Share of Training Costs. - vi.
-A tagline for Council funded incumbent worker project material (written or electronic) indicating "This training project was sponsored by the Workforce Development Council of Seattle King County" will be required. - vii.
-The Council will review and determine funding on incumbent worker training proposals received through Incumbent Worker Training Applications.
+A tagline for WDC funded incumbent worker project material (written or electronic) indicating "This training project was sponsored by the Workforce Development Council of Seattle King County" will be required. - vii.
+The WDC will review and determine funding reserved for incumbent worker training each Program Year.